NavsGo/LendingClub_CaseStudy/README.md

 - Most of the loans issued are in 5k to 10K range
 - More than 50% of loans are in grade A, B which have charge off rates of below 14.2
 - About 70% of loans are short duration (3 years).
+- The interest rates increase with duration of loans.Similarly,the interest rate increase as the loan grade lowers.This is to factor in riskiness of longer duration and low graded loans.
 ### Customer attributes
 - Most of the customers have salary in  40 K to 80 K range.
 - More than 75% of customers  have either rented homes or have mortgages
 - About 40% of customers come from California, New York and Florida.

-## Conclusions

-### Positive observations:
-- The interest rates are in accordance to riskiness of loans.
-I.e. categories having higher default rate (longer duration, lower loan grade) have higher rate of interest.
-- The loan amount issued is always less than funded amount without exceptions (is it system enforced)

 #### Recommendations:
 - The loan applicants whose income has been verified are doing poorly than unverified loans.
 This is rather odd.
 There is a need to investigate further to see if it is a data issue or evaluation issue.